wutangpaul/react-parcel-template/README.md

 ## What does it do?

 A react starter project using parcel.

+Featuring
+- ReactJS
+- react-router
+- Babel
+- ESlint (Airbnb)
+- SASS
+- Parcel dev environment

-## Installation
+## Install

 Clone repo then